-Students are expected to take a minimum of four academic courses every semester, which does not include PE or Health.
+Students are expected to take a minimum of five academic courses every semester, which does not include PE or Health.
 To graduate from Catlin Gabel, a minimum of 18 academic credits is required.
 Specific graduation requirements are listed by area of study below.

 Optional.
 Programming and honors courses, as well as independent research and courses through the Global Online Academy.
 Details regarding specific classes are listed on the Computer Science page.

 Required.
 Successful completion of geometry and algebra II / Honors Algebra II.
 Electives in general and honors courses in precalculus, calculus, calculus II, and statistics.
-More information on these classes and GOA courses on the Mathematics page.
+More information on these classes and GOA courses are on the Mathematics page.

 Required.
 Three years of the same language (French, Mandarin, or Spanish) or demonstrated proficiency, whichever occurs first.
 Classes include various language levels and an honors program.
 GOA offers courses in Arabic and Japanese.
-More information available on the Modern Languages page.
+More information is available on the Modern Languages page.

 Physical Education and Health

 Required.
 Two semesters of PE.
-Classes include tennis, fitness, dance, independent PE, and outdoor ed programming.
+Classes include tennis, lifetime fitness, independent PE, and outdoor ed programming.
 Two semesters of health, including Health 9 and Health 10, taken in 9th and 10th grades, respectively.
 The Physical Education and Health page has further details.

 Required.
 Three years, including Science I (physics and chemistry), Science II (chemistry and biology), and a year of electives, which may include a semester-long GOA science course.
 General electives and honors courses available.
-Details available on the Science page.
+Details are available on the Science page.